 Update your front door

-If you live on a road where there is a very uniform house type, you should try and match your front door as closely to the homes around you.
-There are many modern doors that are made to look like traditional styles, so if it is new technology you are looking for you probably won’t have to look far.
+If you live on a road where there is a very uniform house type, you should try to match your front door as closely as possible to those of the homes around yours.
+There are many modern doors that are made to look like traditional styles, so if it is new technology you are searching for, you won’t have to look far.

-If you are living in a period property, and are looking to restore your home’s exterior to its former glory, then crawling the reclamation yards to find a door in the style and period of your house is your best bet.
-That way, you can add some classic character back into your home’s facade.
+If you are living in a period property, and are looking to restore your home’s exterior to its former glory, then trawling reclamation yards to find a door in the style and period of your house is a good bet, as is commissioning a skilled joiner to make a new one that mimics the original to a tee.

-How much will a new front door cost?
+How much does a new front door cost?

-- Glass reinforced plastic composite – from £900
+- Glass reinforced plastic composite front door – from £900

 - Veneered timber front door – from £250